 Reset Your Nervous System: 2 Simple Somatic Tools

-If you’d prefer to follow along with a guided audio, feel free to use this video below, which is set to beautiful music and will walk you through using these tools in a 5 minute guided audio meditation:
+If you’d prefer to follow along with a guided audio, feel free to use this video below, which is set to beautiful music and will walk you through using these tools -

 Learnt from the Jenna Ward’s School of Embodied Arts, this 5 minute practice involves a simple body scan to music with added movement